-I would like the dozens of readers that commented on my Bicycle Hippie finds sobriety column from last week.
+I would like to thank the dozens of readers that commented on my Bicycle Hippie finds sobriety column from last week.
 It certainly was a change of pace from my ranting and raving about government overreach, so much so I’m recounting a sports story from a year’s past.

 The date was December 15, 1968, and the Philadelphia Eagles were playing at home against the Minnesota Vikings.
 With a horrible, 2-11, won-loss record, the Eagles were expected to lose against the division leading Vikings.